hurryingauto3/CS262-Computational-Social-Science/Research-Literature/readme.txt

   5)Obtaining Multiple Separate Food Sources: Behavioural Intelligence in the Physarum Plasmodium

 Update:
+Added 2 more papers
-Added another paper i.e "Mechanism of signal propagation in Physarum polycephalum"
+"Mechanism of signal propagation in Physarum polycephalum" "Maze-solving by an amoeboid organism"